TREASURIES-U.S. bond prices rise on weak durable goods data

 The Commerce Department said non-defense capital goods orders excluding aircraft, a closely watched proxy for business spending plans, declined 0.3 percent last month after a downwardly revised 1.6 percent decline in August.

-"It's not the durable goods number alone, but the revision to August and the preponderance of lackluster data in recent weeks causing folks to downgrade their GDP estimates," said Jason Brady, portfolio manager and managing director of Thornburg Investment Management's fixed income team.
+"While the headline number was as expected, the data as a whole, particularly in light of the downward August revision, was weak, so the market is mostly unchanged but positive," said David Ader, head of government bond strategy at CRT Capital in Stamford, Connecticut.

-Price gains were limited by investor caution ahead of sales of five- and seven-year notes by the Treasury Department later this week.
-Investors are also watching the Federal Reserve, which began its two-day policy meeting on Tuesday, for clues about when the central bank intends to increase interest rates, further limiting bond gains.
+Price gains were limited by investor caution ahead of a Federal Open Market Committee meeting on Tuesday and Wednesday and sales of five- and seven-year notes by the Treasury Department later this week.

-"The Fed has a chance to set the tone tomorrow and force the market to price in a higher probability for a December rate increase," said Aaron Kohli, interest rates strategist at BMO Capital Markets in New York.
+Benchmark 10-year Treasuries notes rose 11/32 in price to yield 2.018 percent, down 4 basis points from late Monday.

-Benchmark 10-year Treasuries notes rose 7/32 in price to yield 2.029 percent, down 3 basis points from late Monday.
-The 10-year yield was as low as 2.009 percent in earlier trading.
+The yield reached a two-week high of 2.099 percent on Friday, when global equities markets rallied after China cut interest rates for the sixth time in less than a year to stem further slowing in economic growth.

 On the supply front, the Treasury Department will sell $35 billion in five-year notes on Wednesday and $29 billion in seven-year debt on Thursday.
 It will also auction $15 billion in two-year floating-rate securities on Wednesday.